yvuuus/Hafilaty/comparative study.md

 # 4/ Methods & Apps
 This study employs a comprehensive, multi-dimensional approach to evaluate several bus traffic applications:

+## App Testing:
--App Testing: We will download and rigorously test selected bus traffic applications on both iOS and Android platforms, assessing real-world performance, usability, and overall functionality.
+We will download and rigorously test selected bus traffic applications on both iOS and Android platforms, assessing real-world performance, usability, and overall functionality.
 -User Reviews: A detailed analysis of user feedback from app stores will be conducted to capture insights into user satisfaction, recurring issues, and the most appreciated features.
 -Feature Comparison: We will perform an in-depth comparison of key functionalities across the apps, focusing on real-time tracking, route planning, notifications, and the user interface design.
 # 5/Applications Analyzed